We are proud to partner with key industry figures, literary organisations and publishers. Learn more about them here.

 The Poetry Society is the leading poetry organisation in the UK.
-For over a hundred years it has been a lively and passionate source of energy and ideas, whose work ranges from publishing The Poetry Review and hosting acclaimed national poetry competitions, to developing educational work and commissioning a packed calendar of performances and readings.
-Being a member of The Poetry Society means joining thousands of other people making a deeper connection with poetry and the poetry world.
+For over 100 years it has been a lively and passionate source of energy and ideas.
+Its work ranges from publishing The Poetry Review and hosting acclaimed national poetry competitions, to developing educational work and commissioning a packed calendar of performances and readings.
+Being a member of The Poetry Society means joining thousands of other like-minded people inspired by words.

 From Nobel laureates to debut novelists, international translations to investigative journalism, each issue of Granta turns the attention of the world’s best writers onto the way we live now.
-Granta does not have a political or literary manifesto, but it does have a belief in the power and urgency of the story and its supreme ability to describe, illuminate and make real.
+Granta has a belief in the power and urgency of the story and its supreme ability to describe, illuminate and make real.
 Granta was founded in 1889 by students at Cambridge University as a periodical of student politics, badinage and literary enterprise.
 In this original incarnation it published the work writers like A.A.
 Milne, Michael Frayn, Ted Hughes and Sylvia Plath.

 Peter Cox is managing director of the London-based literary agency Redhammer.
 As one of the most experienced agents in the business, he has brokered publishing, film and television deals for many acclaimed fiction and non-fiction authors, including worldwide bestselling novelist Michelle Paver, Linda McCartney, Senator Orrin Hatch, Martin Bell OBE, authors MG Harris, Mal Peet and editor of The Sun David Yelland.
 His movie deals include films with Sir Ridley Scott.
 Redhammer specialises in managing a small number of exceptional authors.